EdCom Award for Excellence in Programming

-To be eligible, the program must have clearly articulated goals, be designed to achieve the goals with the intended audiences, have concrete evidence of success, have been presented three consecutive years and reflect institutional commitment.
+To be eligible, the program must have clearly articulated goals, be designed to achieve the goals with the intended audiences, have concrete evidence of success, have been presented for three consecutive years, and reflect institutional commitment.

 Programs that clearly address one or more of the principles outlined in the Alliance’s policy statement on public education, Excellence and Equity, will be given special consideration.

 Submit to the Competition

 The submission form for the competition can be found here.
 Note that the deadline has already passed for the 2018 competition.
 The deadline for 2019 will be announced later this year.